kzingler/kzingler.github.io/about.md

 ---
 My name is Kailee Zingler.

+I am currently a graduate student in the Biomedical Informatics Program at the University of Chicago.
+I also work for the University of Chicago Biological Sciences Division as a Financial Analyst in the Office of Clinical Research.

-I am a recent graduate from New Mexico Tech [New Mexico Institute of Mining and Technology](https://en.wikipedia.org/wiki/New_Mexico_Institute_of_Mining_and_Technology), magnan cum laude, with my Bachelors of Science in Biology.
-I moved to Chicago, Il, from Socorro, NM in July of 2016.
+In May 2016 I graduated from New Mexico Tech [New Mexico Institute of Mining and Technology](https://en.wikipedia.org/wiki/New_Mexico_Institute_of_Mining_and_Technology), magnan cum laude, with my Bachelors of Science in Biology.

 During my undergraduate years I was involved in three separate undergraduate research ventures.
 From January of 2014, I had been working at the [Center for Leadership in Technology